otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-git-javascript/README.md

 ## 2. JavaScript

 JavaScript is a high-level, interpreted programming language conforming to the ECMAScript specification.
-It is used for both frontend (client-side) and backend (server-side) development.
+It is used for both frontend and backend development.

 📖 Reference: [MDN - JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)